Prerequisites - 18 hours

 - meet with the course faculty to discuss factors that contributed to the course failure;

 - If the course is a Category III course, the student must meet with the Assistant Dean of Nursing or BSN Program Director and submit a letter of petition that includes a description of factors contributing to the course failure, reasons for desiring permission to repeat the course, and plans for achieving success in subsequent repeated courses.

 The student who fails to achieve a “C" or higher in two Category II or Category III courses shall be dismissed from the Nursing Program.

-The student must successfully complete the repeated Course Category III nursing course(s) before enrolling in any subsequent Category III nursing course.
+The student must successfully complete the repeated Category II or Category III nursing course(s) before enrolling in any subsequent Category III nursing course.
 A course can be repeated one time only.

 Students must meet all stated pre-requisite and co-requisite course requirements to register for each Category III nursing course.

 The graduate of the baccalaureate nursing program is able to:

 - implement effective, culturally sensitive therapeutic interventions based up assessment data